Travel Reimbursement for Specialty Care

 If the patient:

-• Is a TRICARE Prime enrollee and
+• Is a TRICARE Prime enrollee,

-• Isn’t an ADSM and
+• Isn’t an ADSM, and

-• The patient’s trip qualifies for Prime Travel Benefit.
+• The patient’s trip qualifies for Prime Travel Benefit,

-How Does the Prime Travel Benefit Work?
+How does the Prime Travel Benefit work?

-Once you have a referral for specialty care that qualifies for the Prime Travel Benefit, follow these steps:
+Once you have a referral for specialty care that qualifies for the Prime Travel Benefit, follow these steps.

-Step 1: Contact Your Prime Travel Office
+Step 1: Contact your Prime Travel Office

 • Do you have a military PCM?
 Contact the travel representative at your military hospital or clinic.

 • Do you have a civilian PCM?
-Is your sponsor an active or retired member of the Coast Guard?
+Is your sponsor an active duty or retired member of the Coast Guard?
 If yes, then you should contact the DHA Prime Travel Benefit office.

 Email: dha.tricareptb@health.mil